Consensys/doc.teku/docs/HowTo/Migrate-Database.md

 subcommand.
 The duration of the migration depends on various factors, but principally on the disk speed.
 Status updates display during the migration process.
 To migrate the database:

-1. Shutdown the local Teku instance.
+1. Shut down the local Teku instance.

 1. Run [`migrate-database`](../Reference/CLI/Subcommands/Migrate-Database.md) to create a LevelDB2 database.
     Pass your [configuration file](Configure/Use-Configuration-File.md) or CLI options so that Teku has the correct paths